MicrosoftDocs/VBA-Docs/api/Publisher.Document.MailEnvelope.md

 ## Example

-This example sets the comments for the e-mail header of the active publication.
+This example sets the comments for the email header of the active publication.
 This example assumes that the  **EnvelopeVisible** property has been set to **True**.

 ```vb